Call Lifeline

 Lifeline HomeSafe with AutoAlert

 Lifeline monitoring prices are slightly high, as noted above.
 Keep in mind they also charge fees for activation and self-installation.
-These fees might be waived if you’re a member of the military or AARP… but in my opinion, nobody should have to pay these extra charges.
-Thankfully, Lifeline offers free equipment for their systems, which is typical among the highest- rated brands.
+These fees can be waived if you’re a member of the military or AARP… but in our opinion, nobody should have to pay these extra charges.
+Thankfully, Lifeline offers free equipment for their systems, which offsets those costs.

 In the end, Lifeline is a trusted brand, and for those who don’t mind paying a little bit extra, it’s a product that will likely not disappoint older adults or their caregivers.